Monday, February 11, 2008

 Complaint Dept.

-This is an ongoing list.
+This is an ongoing list from our over 60 commish.
 All are invited to participate in this open crabfest.
 The following questions have been overheard in various places.

 Names are withheld to protect the guilty.